-The horizontal density gradients in R100 grow for about 10 days, and afterwards the frequency of occurrence of strong gradients begins to decline, indicating frontal arrest as soon as the absolute horizontal density gradient reaches a critical value.
-STPPs develop rapidly within about a day; they are characterised by relative vorticities and divergences reaching multiple of the Coriolis parameter, where the frequency distribution of relative vorticity is clearly biased towards negative (anticyclonic) values.
-Vertical velocities of $\mathcal{O}(100)$ m day-1 are diagnosed in R100.
-However, as the vertical motion is predominantly controlled by internal waves and to a lesser extent by frontal secondary circulations, estimates of the vertical velocities associated with submesoscale processes are one order of magnitude less.
+gradients begins to decline, indicating frontal arrest as soon as the absolute horizontal density gradient reaches a critical value.
+STPPs develop rapidly within about a day; they are characterized by relative vorticities and divergences reaching multiples of the Coriolis parameter, whereby the frequency distribution of relative vorticity is clearly biased towards negative (anticyclonic) values.
+Vertical velocities of $\mathcal{O}(100) \,\mathrm{m} \,\mathrm{d}^{-1}$ are diagnosed in R100.
+However, as the vertical motion is predominantly controlled by internal waves and to a lesser extent by frontal secondary circulations, estimates of the vertical velocities associated with submesoscale processes are 1 order of magnitude less.

-Typical elements of the secondary circulation of two-dimensional strain-induced frontogenesis are identified at an exemplary front in shallow water; these are the frontal jet, the downwelling on the dense side and upwelling on the less dense side.
-In addition to the results of idealised two-dimensional models, details of the ageostrophic current field and the related divergence are revealed: the frontal jet is not in geostrophic balance but super-geostrophic, instead.
+Typical elements of the secondary circulation of twodimensional strain-induced frontogenesis are identified at an exemplary front in shallow water; these are the frontal jet, downwelling on the dense side, and upwelling on the less dense side.
+In addition to the results of idealized twodimensional models, details of the ageostrophic current field and the related divergence are revealed: the frontal jet is not in geostrophic balance but is super-geostrophic instead.
 Further on, it is shown that a region of enhanced convergent flow is aligned with the slope of the frontal surface.

 The components of the tendency equation are evaluated in a subregion of the R100 domain.
-At fronts, frontogenetic and frontolytic processes represented by the frontogenetic tendency, F, and the contributions from the straining deformation of the geostrophic and vertical velocity, Q{geo} and Q_w , respectively, are equipartioned, bimodal, and of the same order of magnitude.
-By contrast, the contributions from the ageostrophic velocity, Q{ageo} , and from vertical mixing, Q{dv} , act primarily frontogenetic while the contribution from horizontal mixing, Q{dh} , is negligible everywhere.
+At fronts, frontogenetic and frontolytic processes represented by the frontogenetic tendency, F, and the contributions from the straining deformation of the geostrophic and vertical velocity, Q{gco} and Q_w , respectively, are equi-partitioned, bimodal, and of the same order of magnitude.
+By contrast, the contributions from the ageostrophic velocity, Q{ageo} , and from vertical mixing, Q{dv} , act primarily frontogenetic, while the contribution from horizontal mixing, Q{dh} , is negligible everywhere.

 The conditions for two types of hydrodynamic instability are evaluated for the whole R100 domain: favourable conditions for inertial (centrifugal) instability are found only along coastlines.
-There, anticyclonic eddies develop rapidly from along-coast currents if the coast is on the right hand side (looking downstream) and if the coastline is anticyclonically curved.
-During the first day of the R100 integration, symmetric instability is likely to occur in about 5 % of the model domain but within two days, the probability drops to <1 %.
-Parallel to the rapidly decreasing probability increases the geostrophic Richardson number Ri{geo} .
-While at the beginning of the integration, $Ri{geo} < 1$ in about 24 % of the R100 domain, this number decreases to about 4 % after one day, indicating that mixed-layer instability is the main process depleting the reservoir of potential energy.
+There, anticyclonic eddies develop rapidly from along-coast currents if the coast is on the right-hand side (looking downstream) and if the coastline is anticyclonically curved.
+During the first day of the R100 integration, symmetric instability is likely to occur in about 5 % of the model domain, but within 2 d, the probability drops to < 1 %.
+Parallel to the rapidly decreasing probability are increases in the geostrophic Richardson number Ri{geo} .
+While at the beginning of the integration, $Ri{geo} < 1$ in about 24 % of the R100 domain, this number decreases to about 4 % after 1 d, indicating that mixed-layer instability is the main process depleting the reservoir of potential energy.

-While anticyclonic eddies are generated solely along coastlines due to inertial instability, cyclonic eddies are found in the entire R100 domain, but preferably in those regions where the water depth is less than about 40 m.
-A special feature of the cyclones is their ability to absorbe internal waves and to sustain patches of continuous upwelling for several days favouring plankton growth (Mahadevan, 2016).
-By contrast to mesoscale cyclones which pinch off from basin-scale fronts, submesoscale cyclones are rolled-up streamers, similar to those observed by Klymak et al. (2016) on the north wall of the Gulf Stream.
-Hence, it may not be appropriate to denote these features "eddies" but "spirals" instead, as suggested by Munk et al. (2000).
+While anticyclonic eddies are generated solely along coastlines due to inertial instability, cyclonic eddies are found in the entire R100 domain but preferably in those regions where the water depth is less than about 40 m.
+A special feature of the cyclones is their ability to absorb internal waves and to sustain patches of continuous upwelling for several days, favouring plankton growth (Mahadevan, 2016).
+In contrast to mesoscale cyclones are rolled-up streamers, similar to those observed by Klymak et al. (2016) on the north wall of the Gulf Stream.
+Hence, it may not be appropriate to denote these features as "eddies" but "spirals" instead, as suggested by Munk et al. (2000).